SNMP configuration examples

 syscontact Your Name <[email protected]>

-Save and exit the file
+Save the file and close it.

 Restart the snmpd service